pschool-in/curriculum/content/science/food-1.md

 Deficiency diseases can be prevented by eating a balanced diet.

 False:
-Meat alone is sufficient to provide all nutrients to the body.
+Meat alone is sufficient to provide all nutrients for the body.
-People who do not work don't feel hungry.
+People who don't work, won't feel hungry.
 We eat the same kind of food throughout the year.

 ```